quicwg/base-drafts/draft-ietf-quic-recovery.md

 exactly 1*SRTT may generate spurious probes, and 2*SRTT is simply the next integral value of RTT.

-The values of 2 and 1.5 are based on the TLP draft, but implementations MAY experiment with other constants.
+The values of 2 and 1.5 are based on
+{{?LOSS-PROBE=I-D.dukkipati-tcpm-tcp-loss-probe}}, but implementations MAY experiment with other constants.

 To reduce latency, it is RECOMMENDED that the sender set and allow the TLP alarm